Food Contaminants

 An expert group on risk-benefits assessment of foods explores the reasons for limited application and seek practical solutions to increase the utility of this methodology in foods.

-The Expert Group establishes a framework to prioritise natural toxins in foods following a risk-based approach.
-Based on the evidence and scale of risk to consumers, and the potential for risk mitigation, the framework will enable the differentiation between mycotoxins or phytotoxins where risk management action is both warranted and likely to be effective based on available evidence, and highlight potential knowledge gaps.
+The Expert Group on the prioritisation of natural toxins for risk management action establishes a framework to prioritise natural toxins in foods following a riskbased approach.
+Based on the evidence and scale of risk to consumers, the framework will enable the differentiation between mycotoxins or phytotoxins where risk management action is both warranted and likely to be effective based on available evidence

-Start date: Nov 2022 | End date: Nov 2024
+Start date: Nov 2022 - End date: Nov 2025

 - Food contaminant definitions

-Start date: Feb 2023 | End date: Feb 2024
+Start date: Feb 2023 - End date: Feb 2024

 Upcoming